francescortuna/employee-tracker/README.md

 npm i
 ```

-To set-up the database, use MySQL shell to run:
+To set-up the database, add your MySQL password in the lib/connectSql.js file.
+Use MySQL shell to run:
 ```
 source db/schema.sql
 ```